andretcarpizo/murmur/README.md

      Whisper::new()
          .icon(IconKind::NfFaInfoCircle)
          .message("unwrap")
-         .message("Returns the contained Ok value, consuming the self value,function may panic, its use is generally discouraged")
+         .message("Returns the contained Ok value, consuming the self value,\
-         .whisper()
+         function may panic, its use is generally discouraged") .whisper()
          .unwrap();
  }